Dec 12, 2017

-Branch is excited to announce the availability of People-based Attribution, the mobile industry’s first attribution platform for marketers and product managers to effectively attribute conversions across web and apps—no matter how complex the user journey.
+Branch is excited to announce the availability of Attribution Model, the mobile industry’s first attribution platform for marketers and product managers to effectively attribute conversions across web and apps—no matter how complex the user journey.

 Earlier this year, the Internet Advertising Bureau declared 2017 the year of attribution, as the subject is top-of-mind for companies across all industries.
 Branch has long provided the leading mobile linking technology to help brands build consistent user experiences across channels and platforms.
 Used by over 30,000 brands across the globe, Branch has identified the most significant problem facing attribution today, the inherently fragmented user journey across many browsers and apps that lacks any unifying identity.
 It boils down to the facts that: